Skip to Main Content

 Go Beyond the Guide

 The Canadian Interprofessional Healthcare Collaborative [CIHC] defines interprofessional collaboration (IPC) as “a partnership between a team of healthcare providers in a participatory, collaborative and coordinated approach to shared decision-making around health and social issues” (CIHC, 2010).
-Six competencies embedded in the framework include patient/client/family/community-centred care, interprofessional communication, role clarification, team functioning, collaborative leadership and interprofessional conflict resolution (CIHC, 2010).
+Its six interdependent domains include many descriptors that apply to the persons participating in or receiving care/services.
+A supplementary guide will support the engagement of persons and their families in team collaboration (CIHC, 2024).
 The CIHC framework has been adopted across Canada in most healthcare settings.
-The CRNM and CNA also recognize it as an essential tool that nurses will utilize in everyday practice.
+The CRNM and CNA also recognize it as an essential tool that nurses utilize daily.
 The CRNM and CNA position statement is located in the library guide.

 References:

 Canadian Interprofessional Health Collaborative.
-(2010).
-National interprofessional competency frameworkhttps://phabc.org/wp-content/uploads/2015/07/CIHC-National-Interprofessional-Competency-Framework.pdf
+(2024).
+National interprofessional competency framework for advancing collaborationhttps://cihc-cpis.com/wp-content/uploads/2024/06/CIHC-Competency-Framework.pdf

 World Health Organization.
 (2010).
 Framework for action on interprofessional education and collaborative practice. https://www.who.int/publications/i/item/framework-for-action-on-interprofessional-education-collaborative-practice